issa-project/issa-pipeline/environment/containers/README.md

 >:point_right: To update the models run [install-models.sh](entity-fishing/install-models.sh) script.

 ### grobid

 The `grobid` container provides text extraction from the PDF documents of the corpus articles.

 We deploy the [CRF-only image](https://grobid.readthedocs.io/en/latest/Grobid-docker/) since our host machine does not have a GPU for CRF and Deep Learning image.
 No additional configuration is required.

 - to install the image run [install-grobid.sh](grobid/install-grobid.sh) script.

 - to run the containers invoke [run-grobid.sh](grobid/run-grobid.sh) script.

 - to test run the command `curl http://localhost:8070/api/version`

-### mongodb
+### Morph-xR2RML

-The `mongodb` container provides intermediate storage for gathered data to enable easy use of [XR2RML tool](https://www.i3s.unice.fr/~fmichel/xr2rml_specification_v5.html) which is required an input database of JSON documents to create the customized mappings to the RDF dataset.
+New in ISSA-2 is the utilization of Morph-xR2RML docker container network which provides the seamless mapping of the JSON documents to the RDF dataset.
+In fact the transformation is a two step process: the first step loads the set of JSON documents or a tab delimited file to the MongoDB database and the second step maps the MongoDB database to the RDF triples.

-We deploy the official [MongoDb Docker Image](https://hub.docker.com/_/mongo) and configure the container to be integrated into the pipeline by mapping the volumes to the pipeline's scripts and data directories.
+The container network deployment is adapted from the [Morph-xR2RML](https://github.com/frmichel/morph-xr2rml/tree/master/docker) repository.
+The tool connects two Docker images [MongoDb Docker Image](https://hub.docker.com/_/mongo) and [morph-xr2rml](https://hub.docker.com/r/frmichel/morph-xr2rml) and contains the preloaded scripts to execute transformation.

-- to install the image run [install-mongodb.sh](mongodb/install-mongodb.sh) script.
+- to install Morph-xR2RML run [install-morph-xr2rml-ISSA.sh](morph-xr2rml/install-morph-xr2rml-ISSA.sh) script.

-- to run the container invoke [run-mongodb.sh](mongodb/install-mongodb.sh) script.
+- to run Morph-xR2RML run [run-morph-xr2rml-ISSA.sh](morph-xr2rml/run-morph-xr2rml-ISSA.sh) script.

-- to run the interactive shell for MongoDB `docker exec -it  mongodb mongo`
+>:point_right: TO run the Morph-xR2RML tool the Docker Compose hast to be installed.
+See [Docker Compose installation](https://docs.docker.com/compose/install/).

 ### virtuoso

 The `virtuoso` container provides storage for pipeline-generated Knowledge Graph and access to it via the SPARQL endpoint.

 We deploy [OpenLink Virtuoso Enterprise Edition 7.2 Docker Image](https://hub.docker.com/r/openlink/virtuoso-closedsource-8) and configure it to be integrated into the pipeline.